istio/istio.io/content/en/docs/reference/config/analysis/ist0166/index.md

 Kubernetes Gateway bookinfo-gateway.
 Use the TargetRef field instead.
 {{< /text >}}

-when your policy's selector is matching to a Kubernetes Gateway.
+when your policy's selector matches a Kubernetes Gateway.

 For example, when you have a Kubernetes Gateway pod like: